keiser1s/real-fairness/README.md

 > ✅ 123 lines of Rust
 > ✅ Fully on-chain logic
-> ✅ No server, no trust, no games
+> ✅ No server, fully trusted, impossible to cheat.

 ---